input-output-hk/ouroboros-high-assurance/praos-design-decisions.md

 in the $\mathcal{F}\_\mathsf{INIT}$-hybrid model via a simple algorithm that collects randomness from the blockchain.
 Therefore, we choose to directly model $\pi\_{RLB}$, which is ultimately used by implementations.

+## Chain selection rule

+According to the paper, the function $\mathsf{maxvalid}$ should favor the current chain if it is the longest, otherwise choose arbitrarily.
+In the latter case, we make a specific decision, namely, we choose a chain that was delivered first out of those with maximal length (which is one of the possible choices suggested by the paper).
+However, if the need arises, it is possible to leave this choice unspecified.